...where children are happy to learn

 Dear Parents/Families,

-As we transition new children into care and a busy routine, educators are in full swing when it comes to programming, planning and events.
-Please make sure to check our March on the events board, OWNA app and our website to avoid missing out on any special events that might occur on the days your child/ren attend.
+We can’t wait for the Easter bunny to come around and do its annual visit to HDKWH.
+We are so excited for all the festivities coming up this month.
+Don’t’ forget to check our events board, emails and OWNA app to keep on top of all our upcoming events and important reminders/messages.
 Participating in these events helps educators plan for future events and shows great partnerships with families when it comes to assessment and rating.
-HDK’S parent committee is open for new committee members, if you are interested, please shoot Miss Stefanie an email and she can add you into our mailing list.
+HDK’S parent committee is open for new committee members, if you are interested, please shoot Miss Ashley an email and she can add you into our mailing list.
 We completely understand parents and families’ busy schedules which is why our parent committee is email based.

 What's On?